ChessMax/awesome-programming-languages/README.md

 # X:
 # Y:
 # Z:
+- [Zenon](https://github.com/miki151/zenon) - Zenon is a statically typed language that compiles to C++.
+It offers safe and easy application development thanks to high-level features and fast compile times, while keeping C++'s performance and familiar syntax.
 - [Zig](https://github.com/ziglang/zig) - General-purpose programming language and toolchain for maintaining robust, optimal, and reusable software.